isomerpages/mlaw-lsb/_about-us/3-history-of-land-surveyors-board.md

 ---
 layout: leftnav-page-content
-title: History of Land Surveyor Board
+title: History of Land Surveyors Board
 permalink: /about-us/history-of-land-surveyor-board/
-breadcrumb: History of Land Surveyor Board
+breadcrumb: History of Land Surveyors Board
 collection_name: about-us

 ---

-HISTORY OF LAND SURVEYOR BOARD
+HISTORY OF LAND SURVEYORS BOARD
 ---
 The Land Surveyors Act was enacted to provide a system of registration of surveyors to meet the demand for cadastral surveys in Singapore.
 Since the Act came into operation on 1 September 1972, registered surveyors are allowed to undertake cadastral surveys which before could only be carried out by the Chief Surveyor.